 We had a great half day expedition to the historic Oroville Chinese Temple Museum with a group of fellow photographers in November.
 Above is one of our images of the alter in the main temple of the museum complex.

 Marketed as the "Smart Camera Assistant", the relatively new Arsenal remote camera controller is an interesting little device.
 It is the brainchild of software developer and amateur landscape photographer Ryan Stout.

 There are two types of image stacking methods that are popular today.
 "Focus stacking" is used to extend the depth of field.
 Whereas "exposure stacking" can be used to extend the apparent exposure time.
 This post is intended to be a quick introduction to the latter.

+In April 2017 we led an expedition to Knights Ferry, California.
 Founded in 1849, Knights Ferry features ruins of the Tulloch Flour Mill and the longest covered bridge west of the Mississippi.
 It is located just off of highway 120/108 about 40 miles east of Modesto on the Stanislaus River.

 This historic stone corral, located a few miles southwest of Jamestown, is probably familiar to those who’ve traveled Highway 108 between Oakdale and Sonora.
 We’ve traveled past this corral many times on photo trips to the central Mother Lode region.

 What is one of the most prized possessions for most people?
 For many it is their family photographs.
 I recently read a blog post by Rob Pike about how most digital images today are not printed.
 He talks about how important it is to print the images you care about.
 Quoting from his post: